What is the Random Walk Theory?

 - It means today’s stock price is not at all dependent on what the stock price was yesterday.
 Yesterday’s price was based on information available yesterday, and today, the stock price is based on information that is available today.
 Everyone has access to all the information.
 Insider information is not included in this theory.

 - Random Walk Theory is based on the weak-form efficient market hypothesis, which states that all the available information is already inculcated in the stock price.
 If there is any prediction of future earning, then that earnings present value is also inculcated in the stock price.
 The trading that is happening is between informed buyers and informed seller,s and it depends on them as to what they would like to do.
 So ultimately, it is random.

 - Stock Prices are random, so instead of spending money on Fund Managers, one should buy ETFs or spend on stocks in the exact quantity of an index.

-- Technical analysis or fundamental analysis doesn’t work in the prediction of the stock price as it is impossible to predict it.
+- Technical analysis or fundamental analysis doesn’t work in predicting the stock price as it is impossible to predict it.

 Advantages of Random Walk Theory

-- It provide a cost-effective way of investing. that is an investment in ETFs.
+- It provides a cost-effective way of investing.
+That is an investment in ETFs.

 - In many situations market has not acted as predicted, which proves that stock prices are indeed random.

 Disadvantages of the Random Walk Theory